e-merlin/eMERLIN_CASA_pipeline/README.md

 For development, use `pip install -e .` to install in editable mode.

 ## Containers

+The container includes the modular CASA Python packages needed by eMCP.
+CASA data (`casadata`) is updated more often than the container image, so keep it in a persistent directory outside the container and bind mount it when running eMCP.
+The examples below use the usual host location, `$HOME/.casa/data`, mounted to CASA's default data directory inside the container, `/root/.casa/data`.

+If you already use CASA outside the container, reuse that same data directory.
+Update it on the host with your normal CASA/modular CASA tools, then start the container with the bind mount shown below.
+Replace `$HOME/.casa/data` if your CASA data is stored elsewhere.

 ### Singularity Installation

 For HPC environments and those who prefer Singularity: